griestopf/Visual2/content/schedule/day_05_retopology/_index.md

 ### Criteria for "Good" Topology

 - Quads only
 - Most vertices span four edges and four quads.
 Only few vertices (called _poles_) connect three or five edges/quads.
-No poles with more than five connecting edges/quads
+Avoid poles with more than five connecting edges/quads.
 - "Good" Edge/Polygon-Flow
   - "Loop cut test" suggests simple and clear loops.
 No spiraling loops
   - Adding detail at most places is as simple as a loop cut